 \section{INTRODUCTION}

-\IEEEPARstart{N}{avigation} at roundabouts presents unique challenges for autonomous vehicles (AVs)~\cite{alkheder2020driver}, particularly in mixed traffic environments where both AVs and human-driven vehicles (HDVs) must safely coordinate their movements through complex circular geometries and multiple merging points~\cite{10394462 ,galceran2015multipolicy}.
-The complexity arises from the need to handle multiple types of critical interactions simultaneously while ensuring both safety and efficiency in roundabouts, a highly dynamic environment characterized by continuous merging, lane-changing, and exit decision behaviors~\cite{polders2015identifying}.
-This challenge becomes more pronounced as the interaction patterns among vehicles become more intricate due to the unique geometric constraints and yielding rules of roundabout environments.
-Therefore, a comprehensive understanding of both deterministic AV behaviors and uncertain HDV behaviors is required~\cite{BADUE2021113816,inproceedings}.
+\IEEEPARstart{N}{avigation} at roundabouts presents unique challenges for Connected and Autonomous Vehicles (CAVs)~\cite{alkheder2020driver}, particularly in mixed traffic where both CAVs and human-driven vehicles (HDVs) must safely coordinate through complex circular geometries and multiple merging points~\cite{10394462,galceran2015multipolicy}.
+The difficulty lies in managing several critical interactions simultaneously while ensuring safety and efficiency in a highly dynamic setting with continuous merging, lane-changing, and exit decisions~\cite{polders2015identifying}.
+This challenge is further amplified by intricate interaction patterns induced by roundabout-specific geometric constraints and yielding rules.
+Therefore, a comprehensive understanding of both deterministic CAV behaviors and uncertain HDV behaviors is essential~\cite{BADUE2021113816,inproceedings}.

-Traditional approaches to roundabout management often rely on rule-based decision-making methods, which attempt to generate conflict-free navigation sequences through preset yielding regulations and lane assignment strategies~\cite{choi2024calibration,shi2025safety,tumminello2022simulation}.
-These methods struggle to capture the complex and diverse decision-making behaviors of human drivers, where yielding decisions involve significant behavioral variability.
-The conventional priority-based strategies~\cite{azimi2013v2v} ensure safety by enforcing strict yielding rules.
-However, some priority-based methods significantly increase the requirement of onboard communication quality~\cite{banjanovic2016monitoring}.
-More sophisticated rule-based approaches incorporating machine learning and static- and dynamic-constraint-based optimization have been proposed, but their effectiveness has only been verified in simple, single-lane roundabouts~\cite{10589570}.
+Traditional approaches to roundabout management often rely on rule-based decision-making methods, which generate conflict-free navigation sequences through preset yielding regulations and lane assignment strategies~\cite{choi2024calibration,shi2025safety}.
+These methods struggle to capture the complex decision-making behaviors of human drivers, where yielding involves significant behavioral variability.
+Conventional priority-based strategies~\cite{azimi2013v2v} ensure safety by enforcing strict yielding rules, but may substantially increase the requirement for onboard communication quality.
+More sophisticated rule-based approaches incorporating machine learning and static- and dynamic-constraint-based optimization have been proposed, yet their effectiveness has only been verified in simple single-lane roundabouts~\cite{10589570}.